samo-L-B/settings-dotfiles/README.md

 - Install z - Directory jumper
 - Install PSReadLine - Autocompletion
 - Install Fzf - Fuzzy finder

+- Save the files downloaded as described in the configuration section.
+- Next try to adjust respectively tweak the appearance of your terminal/powershell and install all necessary packages.

 After finishing this process you can open a new powershell instance and enjoy the enhanced PowerShell experience! 🎉